kit-data-manager/webpage/index.markdown

 background="assets/images/collections.jpg"
 title="Collection Registry"
 subtitle="Collect, Organize, Share"
-content="The Collection Registry allows building collections of digital objects, independent of any repository in order to facilitate data interoperability, reuse and make collections actionable to be able to cope with ever-increasing amounts and volumes of data."
+content="The Collection Registry allows building collections of digital objects, independent of any repository.
+In doing so, it facilitates data interoperability, data reuse, and makes collections actionable to be able to cope with ever-increasing amounts and volumes of data."
 %}

 {% include card.html tags="restful"